mmatteo-hub/SofAR_Assignment1/README.md

 ### <img src="https://user-images.githubusercontent.com/62358773/174600732-bb04a560-dffe-49b4-b2fd-2dd669c96ac5.png" width="4%" height="4%">

 _Nav2_, ([documentation](https://navigation.ros.org/index.html)), is the main node running in the assignment and all the other nodes depend from it.
-It is responsible of the pose estimation of the two robots in the environment so that both robots can check the correspondences between the _real_ environment from Gazebo and the map of the environment and they an localize themselves even is the pose given is a wrong one.
+It is responsible of the pose estimation of the two robots in the environment so that both robots can check the correspondences between the _real_ environment from Gazebo and the map of the environment and they can localize themselves even if the pose given is a wrong one.
-Moreover, this node provide the possibility of give a goal to each robot so that they can compute a path and reach this goal.
+Moreover, this node provides the possibility of give a goal to each robot so that they can compute a path and reach this goal.
 In this case it is very important the provided _cost map_ of the environment which allows the robot avoide getting too close to the obstacles.
 In order to be safer in this way the robot is also provided a _local map_ which keeps it farer from the local obstacles: this is important when the environment is provided with dynamics obstacles that cannot be predicted by the global path the robot uses.

 ### <img src="https://user-images.githubusercontent.com/62358773/177954650-6e82424f-baa2-449a-877c-dd31886a8944.png" width="4%" height="4%"> Custom nodes